zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 # Research Objectives

-The internship focused on five main objectives:
+The project focused on the following key objectives:

-- understanding vibration-based locomotion using Hexbug and Kilobot
+- understanding vibration-based locomotion inspired by **Hexbug** and **Kilobot**
-- learning how to operate and modify Kilobots
+- operating and modifying existing Kilobot platforms
-- integrating inertial sensing units
+- integrating **inertial sensing units (IMU)** for motion control
-- proposing new miniature robot prototypes
+- designing and prototyping new miniature robot concepts
-- improving motion control through embedded sensing and feedback
+- improving motion control through **embedded sensing and feedback**

+---

+# Prototype Families

+The project combined **mechanical design**, **electronics integration**, **sensor interfacing**, and **experimental prototyping**.

-The target platform was intended to satisfy several constraints:
+The target robotics was intended to satisfy several constraints:

 - miniature size (around 3 cm)
 - at least two degrees of freedom